A wise woman in a far-off land once said to me, “I often wonder how much of what weighs me down is not mine to carry.”

 When we sold all of our belongings in 2013, we made a very deliberate decision.
 With three kids in tow, the idea of traveling with just one carry-on each was both frightening and liberating.
 We spent many nights going over the “what if” list and eventually took the plunge.

-After nearly 2,000 days on the road, 30 countries, and 20 U.S. States, the following items have been instrumental in our success to live large with less.
+After nearly 2,000 days on the road, 30 countries, and 20 U.S. States, the following items have been instrumental in our success to living large with less.
 As you will see, these items have transcended the “travel essentials” category and become central in our daily lives on so many levels.

 Carry-on Please, Carry-on

 To say we bought the right carry-ons to hold all of our worldly goods is an understatement.
 Our Osprey Meridian Wheeled Carry-Ons have been everywhere, dragged over cobblestones, planes, trains, and automobiles.
 The daypacks that accompany the carry-ons have been used for school bags in Tuscany and hiking the Great Walks of New Zealand.
 We have taken them skiing in Italy and bushwhacking in Indonesia.
 We are astounded with the performance of this luggage that has truly enabled us to engage in so many varied activities with ease.
-Our Ospreys and our North Face gear are the two things we have relentlessly road tested that still look brand new.
+Our Ospreys and our North Face gear are the two things we have relentlessly road-tested that still look brand new.
 The boys will be taking their Osprey luggage to Vietnam for a month this January on their first international trip without the parents!
 The global brand reputation, paired with remarkable performance, means they are travel essentials.

 Bluffworks and CAbi: Wear Ever You Roam